Love is patient, love is kind. It keeps no record of wrongs. 1 Corinthians 13:9

 I’m blessed that our Mother was not at all like the turtle Mom that leaves her eggs to fend for themselves.
 She was more like the Mom that Erma Bombeck liked to describe in her writings.
 The following is the story of her Favorite Child, and the unequaled love of a Mother.

 Every Mother has a favorite child.
 She can’t help it.
 She is only human.
 My favorite chld is the one who was too sick to eat ice cream at his birthday party, the one who had measles at Christmas, the one who wore leg braces in bed because he toed in, the one who had a fever in the middle of the night, the one with the asthma attack, the one in my arms in the emergency room.
 My favorite chld is the one who messed up the piano recital, misspelled committee in a spelling bee, ran the wrong way with the football.
 My favorite child was selfish, immature, bad tempered, self centered, vulnerable, lonely, unsure, and quite wonderful.
-Every mother has a favorite child, and its always the same one: the one who needs you at the moment.
+Every mother has a favorite child, and it‘s always the same one: the one who needs you at the moment.
 The one who needs you for whatever reason – to cling to, to shout at, to hurt, to hug, to flatter, to reverse telephone charges, to unload on – but mostly just to be there.

 Luckily, the turtle in my story made it across the road safely thanks to two teenage girls who herded it across.
 They will make great Moms!